Big Wheel (tricycle): Imitations

 The design was quickly imitated, under a variety of brand names.
 Although "Big Wheel" was a registered trademark, it was frequently used as a generic name for any toy whose design resembled that of Marx.
 Following the bankruptcy and liquidation of Marx Toys in the early 1980s, the Big Wheel brand name and molds were sold to Empire Plastics, makers of the Power Cycle brand, which was Marx's biggest competitor.

 By the late 1990s, few manufacturers were making these toys.
 Empire filed for bankruptcy in 2001.
 The Big Wheel brand was reintroduced under new ownership in 2003.
 The Big Wheel was inducted into the National Toy Hall of Fame at the Strong in Rochester, New York, in 2009.
 In 2021, the Big Wheel brand was acquired by Schylling Inc., a company specializing in classic toys and games.

 Annual races

 Annual races are held for Big Wheel-style tricycles in some locations.
 One, the "Bring Your Own Big Wheel" race, takes place on Easter Sunday in San Francisco.
 A Big Wheel race was hosted by the Tulsa Big Wheel Racers LLC as a fundraiser for the Cancer Sucks cancer research center on June 13, 2009.
+There is also an annual Big Wheel Relay in Cleveland, Ohio, hosted by the Cleveland Hearing & Speech Center.
+The event is designed to raise awareness and money for Cleveland Hearing & Speech Center's services.